- Emergency Threat Assessment and the Professional-on-Call System

 The University of Lynchburg is not immune to the possibility that a campus visitor or a member of the University community poses a threat of harm to themselves or others.
-The University has multiple staff, policies, and procedures dedicated to enhancing safety on campus and preventing violence (see Campus Safety and Security’s web page.
-Additional information about helping a student of concern is available on the University’s website).
+The University has multiple staff, policies, and procedures dedicated to enhancing safety on campus and preventing violence (see Campus Safety and Security’s web page).
+Additional information about helping a student of concern is available on the University’s website ( “Concerned about a student?”).

 Because campus safety is a shared responsibility, University constituents and visitors are strongly encouraged to take steps to preserve both personal and property safety and to contact Campus Safety and Security immediately if they observe threatening or aberrant behavior that may represent a threat to the University community.
 When a threat is reported, a campus safety officer responds to the situation and utilizes other safety resources as needed.
-These additional resources may include, but are not limited to, the Lynchburg Police Department and other law enforcement agencies, emergency medical and mental health services, residential and Student Development staff on call, and alert systems (email, text messaging, and/or LiveSafe) for notifying the campus community of an ongoing threat.
+These additional resources may include, but are not limited to, the Lynchburg Police Department and other law enforcement agencies, emergency medical and mental health services, residential and University Experience and Student Success staff on call, and the use of the Livesafe communication platform (email, text messaging, and push notification) for notifying the campus community of an ongoing threat.

-During the fall and spring semesters, administrators from Student Development offices serve as the professional on call, or POC, on a rotating basis.
-The Student Development POC may be contacted by security or residential staff seeking consultation or assistance with safety, medical, and mental health emergencies, and other unusual circumstances.
-Student Development’s professional-on-call system supplements but does not replace on-call emergency response systems implemented by Campus Safety and Security and by the Office of Housing and Residence Life.
+During the fall and spring semesters, administrators from University Experience and Student Success offices serve as the professional on call, or POC, on a rotating basis.
+The University Experience and Student Success POC may be contacted by security or residential staff seeking consultation or assistance with safety, medical, and mental health emergencies, and other unusual circumstances.
+SUniversity Experience and Student Success’s professional-on-call system supplements but does not replace on-call emergency response systems implemented by Campus Safety and Security and by the Office of Housing and Residence Life.
 The POC system is not active during winter and summer breaks.

 Emergency Response